ABHISHIKTH5C0/ETL_pipeline_adsdatA/README.md

   </ul>

 <h3>JAR FILES</h3>
-These file used for the extracting the S3 bucket files to the loacal envieronent for this we need hadoop campatibility jar files
+These file used for the extracting the S3 bucket files to the loacal enviroment for this we need hadoop campatibility jar files
 <ul>
 <li>hadoop-aws-3.3.1</li>
 <li>aws-java-sdk-bundle-1.11.901</li>